 The primary hyperinflated lungs cause is chronic obstructive pulmonary disease (COPD however, several risk factors can increase the likelihood of developing this condition.

-- Respiratory Infections: Frequent or acute respiratory infections, particularly if untreated or poorly managed, can contribute to chronic lung diseases and hyperinflated lungs.
-Additionally, individuals with pre-existing respiratory conditions, such as asthma or bronchiectasis are also at risk.
+Respiratory Infections: Frequent or acute respiratory infections, particularly if untreated or poorly managed, can contribute to chronic lung diseases and hyperinflated lungs.
+Furthermore, individuals with pre-existing respiratory conditions, such as asthma or bronchiectasis, are also at risk.

 Conclusion

-Our doctors at lung and sleep center in Michigan can help in diagnosing hyperinflated lungs.
-They perform physical examination, imaging tests, and pulmonary function tests (PFTs).
+In conclusion, our doctors at lung and sleep center in Michigan can help in diagnosing hyperinflated lungs.
+They utilize a combination of physical examinations, imaging tests, and pulmonary function tests (PFTs) to diagnose and assess lung conditions.
 Furthermore, it can be treated with bronchodilators, breathing exercises, oxygen therapy, and lung volume reduction surgery.

 Frequently asked Questions